rmartinho/flamingdangerzone/_posts/cxx11/xxx-optimal-tuple-ii.markdown

     template <typename...
 T>
     using OptimalMap = typename optimal_order<T...>::map;
     template <typename...
 T>
-    using ReverseOptimalMap = typename optimal_order<T...>::reverse_map;
+    using OptimalReverseMap = typename optimal_order<T...>::reverse_map;
 {% endhighlight %}

 How can this be done?
 Let's start with something simpler: sorting the types by their alignment.
+A simple insertion sort will do fine for a first implementation.

+#### Finding a predicate

 First, we need to define a binary predicate that defines the order we are looking for.

 This order depends on how the layout of the underlying `std::tuple`.
 I'll be leaving the detection of that for the build system.
 I think one might try to detect it with some reasonable assumptions and a bit of TMP, but I'm leaving that as an exercise for the reader.

 Let's assume our build system defines of the macros `MY_STD_TUPLE_LAYOUT_STRAIGHT` or `MY_STD_TUPLE_LAYOUT_REVERSED` according to how the standard library being used does the layout.
 These macros can then be used to decide to perform the actual comparisons with the arguments in reverse order when appropriate.

 {% highlight cpp %}
     template <typename T, typename U>